epam/hub-kubeflow-components/postgresql/README.md

 ## Implementation Details

-The component uses helm chart from bitnami to deploy a PostgreSQL
+The component has the following directory structure:

 ```text
 ./
 ├── hub-component.yaml          # parameters definitions
 └── values.yaml.template        # base helm values template
 ```

+This component will be installed using Helm.
+By default, we rely on Bitnami distribution of helm chart as a quality helm chart with lots of improvements and hardening.

 ## See Also